fsprojects/FSharpPlus/README.md

 This is the most complex scenario, to define a new Type Method is not straightforward, there will be some guidelines but at the moment the best is to have a look at the source code.

  2) Add a new Type and make it an instance of an existing Type Method.

+At the moment there are 2 ways:

+The easy way is to look at the signature of the method you want to implement, see below the section "How can I make my classes FsControl-ready?"

+The old way is:

 In the type definition we will add a static member called instance, which will follow this convention: